the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ## How do we reach people in different stages of their careers?

 Many current RSEs have found their way to being an RSE during their doctoral studies.
 This transition usually happens slowly.
-You start programming a tool, someone else likes it, it becomes known that you can do those things and suddenly you are the programmer/RSE of the group that everyone would like to have in their projects.
+You start programming a tool, and someone else likes it, it becomes known that you can do those things and suddenly you are the programmer/RSE of the group that everyone would like to have in their projects.
 If you enjoy those things, you will need to know that something like an RSE career path exists as well as specialized training materials.
-One place to generate awareness of the career option and training is universities' doctoral onboarding processes, or right therafter.
+One place to generate awareness of the career option and training is universities' doctoral onboarding processes or right thereafter.
 RSE training could be offered as elective courses at universities organized by some central organization.
 RSE could be presented as a career path in suitable events.
 Since many RSE-minded people also at some point find their way to an HPC cluster, mailing lists of said clusters could be utilized to advertise RSE courses.
 One important aspect to think about is also the wording in the advertisement.
 Potential future RSEs might not know the term yet or know that the course advertised includes topics that are of interest to them.
-If the university or organization has a github/lab organization/project, having a banner there might reach the right people.
+If the university or organization has a GitHub/Lab organization/project, having a banner there might reach the right people.
 Most important is that people working in IT helpdesks know about the courses offered so that they can advise students/researchers on visiting the course/reviewing the materials if related questions are asked.
 For established RSEs it is important to be a part of a network with other RSEs.
-A perfect first step for forming this network are topic related conferences, workshops or meetups.
+A perfect first step for forming this network is topic-related conferences, workshops or meetups.
-Beyond that there is the broader RSE community organized at the local and regional level with chapters, at the national level with societies and the international RSE society.
-Each of them offers possibilities for connecting beyond their own university and are a great way to find like-minded people to grow a trans-regional network and thereby facilitate the sharing of information on interesting events or help each other out.
+Beyond that, there is the broader RSE community organized at the local and regional level with chapters, at the national level with societies and the international RSE society.
+Each of them offers possibilities for connecting beyond their own university and is a great way to find like-minded people to grow a trans-regional network and thereby facilitate the sharing of information on interesting events or help each other out.
 This available layered network can greatly benefit the RSE in finding help with issues outside their own comfort zone.

 ## Organizational Infrastructures
 So we have defined our set of competencies that we feel every RSE should possess.
-Table 2 from above nevertheless already hints at the fact that some RSE skills are required during the domain studies, while Table 1 tells us that we also need an ongoing qualification programm for people that want to become specialized RSEs.
+Table 2 above nevertheless already hints at the fact that some RSE skills are required during the domain studies, while Table 1 tells us that we also need an ongoing qualification programme for people that want to become specialized RSEs.
 In order to set up a proper educational scheme we need to discuss two more items:

 - Who are our teachers?